xinity/custom-gitlab/doc/architecture/backup-restore.md

 # Backup and restore

-This document explains the technical implementation of the backup and restore into/from CNG.
+This document explains the technical implementation of the backup and restore into/from GitLab Charts based installation.

 ## Task runner pod
 The [task runner chart](../../charts/gitlab/charts/task-runner) deploys a pod into the cluster.
 This pod will act as an entry point for interaction with other containers in the cluster.

 Using this pod user can run commands using `kubectl exec -it <pod name> -- <arbitrary command>`

-The task runner runs a container from the [task-runner image](https://gitlab.com/gitlab-org/build/CNG/tree/master/gitlab-task-runner).
+The task runner runs a container from the [task-runner image](https://gitlab.com/charts/components/images/tree/master/gitlab-task-runner).

-The image contains some custom scripts that are to be called as commands by the user, these scripts can be found [here](https://gitlab.com/gitlab-org/build/CNG/tree/master/gitlab-task-runner/scripts).
+The image contains some custom scripts that are to be called as commands by the user, these scripts can be found [here](https://gitlab.com/charts/components/images/tree/master/gitlab-task-runner/scripts).
 These scripts are for running rake tasks, backup, restore, and some helper scripts for interacting with object storage.

 ## Backup utility

-[Backup utility](https://gitlab.com/gitlab-org/build/CNG/blob/master/gitlab-task-runner/scripts/bin/backup-utility) is one of the scripts in the task runner container and as the name suggests it is a script used for doing backups but also handles restoring of an existing backup.
+[Backup utility](https://gitlab.com/charts/components/images/blob/master/gitlab-task-runner/scripts/bin/backup-utility) is one of the scripts in the task runner container and as the name suggests it is a script used for doing backups but also handles restoring of an existing backup.

 ### Backups

 The backup utility script when run without any arguments creates a backup tar and uploads it to object storage.
 The sequence of execution is:
-1. Backup the repositories and database using the [GitLab backup rake task](https://gitlab.com/gitlab-org/build/CNG/blob/master/gitlab-task-runner/scripts/bin/backup-utility#L121)
+1. Backup the repositories and database using the [GitLab backup rake task](https://gitlab.com/charts/components/images/blob/master/gitlab-task-runner/scripts/bin/backup-utility#L121)
 2. For each of object storage backends
    - tar the existing data in the corresponding object storage bucket naming it `<bucket-name>.tar`
    - Move the tar to the backup location on disk